- Courses Courses

 - Contact Support

-Washington has ten schools that offer court administration programs.
+Washington has approximately thirty schools that offer court administration programs.
 Read an overview of these schools' programs, requirements and tuition info and find out which school is the right one for you.

 Located in the town of Ellensburg, Central Washington University was founded as a teacher's college in 1891.
-The College of the Sciences offers a Bachelor of Arts (BA) in Law and Justice with coursework covering legal research, ethics, civil practice, community corrections, family law, legal writing and basic mediation.
-Graduate students can pursue a Master of Science in Law and Justice through a 45-credit Advanced Professional program or a 60-credit Basic Career program.
+The College of the Sciences offers a Bachelor of Arts (BA) in Law and Justice with coursework covering legal research, ethics, community corrections, family law, legal writing and basic mediation.
+Graduate students can pursue a Master of Science in Law and Justice as a working professional with 60 credits and a final exam with oral defense.
+A second option, also 60 credits, requires a thesis or research project.
 Graduate coursework includes topics such as legal liability, constitutional issues and research methods.

 Eastern Washington University, in the town of Cheney, is a public institution that was opened in 1977.
 Through the College of Social and Behavioral Sciences, students can pursue a BA in Criminal Justice.
 Undergraduate coursework includes topics such as penology, criminal law, statistics and ethics.
 The College of Business and Public Administration offers graduate students the opportunity to pursue a Master of Public Administration (MPA), with courses covering research approaches, public policy analysis, personnel management, regulation and administrative law.